- What Is The Two Bucket Method To Wash Car Properly - July 2, 2021

 A dirty windshield can be distracting and disgusting.

 Windshields primarily become filthy because of the release of gases from interior plastic.
-Other windows get dirty from fingerprints and other contact with the glass.
+Other windows get dirty from fingerprints and other contact with the glass, so they need to be cleaned like other pieces of the cars interior.

-Cleaning car windshields and glass is dreaded by most people, but this process is simple and ensures there are no streaks!
+Cleaning car windshields and glass is dreaded by most people, but this process is simple and ensures there are no streaks, swirl marks, or any other types of scratches

 What You’ll Need